 Housing is a critical issue across the state of Montana, especially when attracting and retaining a workforce.
 To create affordable housing, prevent employees from being priced out, and preserve our rural communities, MCDC works hard to build housing cooperatives.
 Our first rural housing cooperative, Riverside Crossing in Hamilton, MT, focuses on senior housing, and a developing cooperative in Gardiner, MT will address workforce housing needs.
 We work with several partners across the State and Nationally, to build out programing that addresses housing needs of Montanans.
 MCDC is also working in many communities to utilize the investment cooperative model to address housing needs.

 In 2021, MCDC partnered with Zero to Five Montana to spearhead the Montana Community Child Care Innovation Pilot.
 As a result of the pilot, we developed a deep knowledge of all child care cooperative models, from parent-owned child cares to employee-owned investment cooperatives.
 We worked with different communities across the State exploring these models, and guided them through the cooperative development process.
-Additionally, we developed a Child Care Cooperative Toolkit , which helps communities decide which cooperative model is right for them, what first steps to take, and how MCDC can help.
+Additionally, we developed a toolkit , which helps communities decide which cooperative model is right for them, what first steps to take, and how MCDC can help.